druleton/druleton/docs/quick-start.md

 ## Next steps
 Now that you have a running installation you can start extending the project:

-- [Add extra required modules by adding make files][link-config-make].
+- [Add extra required modules by adding composer files][link-config-composer].
 - [Enable extra modules after the installation process][link-config-modules].
 - [Add custom install profiles, modules, themes and libraries][link-project].
 - [Extend the commands by implementing their hooks][link-hooks].